 Spirit wont end up being any cheaper than Delta if you end up paying out big bucks for all your checked bags and carry-on’s.
 The key is to pack light!

 Strollers and infant carriers can be checked right at the entrance to the plane (for free) and will be waiting for you when you get off.
-If you really want to carry a car seat onto the plane (because you need it for a car ride at your destination), it has to be up to airline codes, otherwise children are not required to sit in them.
+If you really want to carry a car seat onto the plane (because you need it for a car ride at your destination), it has to be up to airline codes, otherwise, children are not required to sit in them.
 Disney buses and shuttles do not have infant or children seats (and actually, they don’t even allow them!).

 Where to Stay

-Once at your resort, you can also hop on a Disney bus to any of the other resorts, Downtown Disney, and any of the theme parks that are owned by Disney.
-My husband and his parents, who have stayed at some of the most expensive Disney resorts over the years, have all been very impressed with the value resort.
+Once at your resort, you can also hop on a Disney bus to any of the other resorts, Disney Springs, and any of the theme parks that are owned by Disney.
+My husband and his parents, who have stayed at some of the most expensive Disney resorts over the years, have all been very impressed with the value resorts.

 Keep an eye on Disney’s site for Special Offers on hotels and dates that are less expensive